AbdullayevaF/digidigi-camera-finder/README.md

 - More personalized
 - Less intimidating

-Instead of asking users to understand camera specifications first, Gidigidi translates their needs into suitable camera recommendations.
+Instead of asking users to understand camera specifications first, DigiDigi translates their needs into suitable camera recommendations.

 ---